praveengouda007/Twilio_otp_verification/README.md

-# Custom User integrating with Twilio to verify Phone  & App circles and Products App
+# Custom User integration with Twilio to verify Phone & Cretaed Apps circles and Products.
 Creation of Custom User.
 (Json Web Token)Jwt Authentication.
 Integrating Twilio with exsiting project to verify phone number of User.